 From Earth to Art: Communicating and Crafting with our Native Wild Plants.

-The session culminates in a relaxed, creative activity: pressing flowers and painting with plants, allowing nature's colours and textures to guide your own piece of living artwork to take home.
+The session culminated in a relaxed, creative activity: pressing flowers and painting with plants, allowing nature's colours and textures to guide your own piece of living artwork that they could take home.

 Instagram: @veritymegan